lyoudr/Django_MUSIC/README.md

 With step scaling policies, you create and manage the CloudWatch alarms that trigger the scaling process.
 If the target tracking alarms don't work for your use case, you can use step scaling.

+### 7. RDS Scaling
+1. You can scale vertically to address the growing demands of an application that uses a roughly equal number of reads and writes.
+2. You can scale horizontally for read-heavy applications.